Terminal-2 icon

 • shopperEmail: the shopper's email address, if you collected that.

 • shopperReference: your unique reference for this shopper.
 Minimum length: three characters.
+Note that the value is case-sensitive.
 Do not include personally identifiable information (PII), such as name or email address.

 Pass the SaleToAcquirerData value in one of the following formats: